 ATO is an inventory problem wherein the goal is to optimize a daily profit output based on number of products sold \citep{hong2006discrete}.
 The simulator \citep{xie2012assemble} is implemented in {\sf MATLAB}, which we access through {\tt R.matlab} \citep{R.matlab}, and involves random demand for products whose parts have random procurement times.
 The version we study here involves five products built from eight items whose stock ($d$ columns of inputs $X_n$) ranges in $\{1, 2 \dots 20\}$.
 Our experimental setup mirrors \cite{binois2018practical}, with a slight variation to entertain larger $n$.
 Specifically, we conducted a MC experiment with random training and testing sets composed of mutually exclusive subsets of a master simulation campaign performed offline.
 That campaign involved uniform $X_{n_{\mathrm{tot}}}$ with $n_{\mathrm{tot}}=12{,}000$ and tenfold replication, so that $N=120{,}000$.

 Each of fifty MC trials proceed as follows: $n=1000$ training locations are chosen at random from $n_{\mathrm{tot}}$, along with a random number of replicates $a_i \sim \mathrm{Unif}(1, 2, \dots, 10)$, for $i=1,\dots,n$.
-Then $n_p = 1000$ testing locations are chosen from the complement, with all replicates.
-Competitors {\tt hetGP}, {\tt bhetGP} are fit to the training data and evaluated via RMSE and score on the testing set.
+Then $n_p = 1000$ testing locations are chosen from the complement, with all replicates. {We fit {\tt hetGP} and {\tt bhetGP} to the training data and evaluated the approaches} via RMSE and score on the testing set.
 Figure \ref{fig:ato} shows the results.
 See boxplots to left of the gray partitioning line in both panels.
 Observe that the {\tt bhetGP} methods are more accurate and have better UQ.

-To the right of the gray partition in the panels is a second set of {\tt bhetGP} fits with the ``full'' remainder of unused runs ($n_F = n_{\mathrm{tot}} - n - n_p = 10000$), with all replicates.
+To the right of the gray partition in the panels is a second set of {\tt bhetGP} fits with the ``full'' remainder of unused runs ($n_F = n_{\mathrm{tot}} - n - n_p = 10{,}000$), with all replicates.
 An ordinary {\tt hetGP} cannot be fit on data this big.
 Observe that these {\tt bhetGP} fits are able to use the extra training data to improve accuracy and UQ.